 Cook for about 3 minutes per side until a crust forms and the chicken is a light tan color.
 The chicken will not be cooked through at this point.

-4 Sauce the chicken: When chicken is done, remove it from the skillet with a slotted spoon and transfer it to the plate lined with paper towels to drain off any excess oil.
+When chicken is done, remove it from the skillet with a slotted spoon and transfer it to the plate lined with paper towels to drain off any excess oil.

-5 Bake the chicken: Bake chicken for 25 to 30 minutes, stirring halfway through to ensure even cooking.
+Bake chicken for 25 to 30 minutes, stirring halfway through to ensure even cooking.
 When the chicken is done, it should be cooked through and the sauce will thicken and turn into a glaze coating the chicken.

-6 Serve: Serve chicken with cooked rice garnished with scallions.
+Serve chicken with cooked rice garnished with scallions.